 Historically, the City entered into Encroachment Agreements with private landowners for ROW encroachments.
 These Encroachment Agreements were recorded on the property's title and became binding on successors.
+However, even the informal practice has not been consistent, with some agreements approved by Council and others approved by the City Manager.
 The RMC has been silent on private landowner encroachments into the public ROW, so the City's past practice of Encroachment Agreements with private landowners has not been documented previously within the Code.
-Thus, as it relates to the newly proposed Part 3 ("Private Landowner Encroachments into Unimproved Portions of the Public ROW"), the RMC now outlines a process for Application, Notice, Appeal, et al. for private landowner Encroachments.
+Thus, as it relates to the newly proposed Part 3 ("Private Landowner Encroachments into Unimproved Portions of the Public ROW"), the RMC now outlines a process for Application and attendant requirements, Notice, Appeal, et al. for private landowner Encroachment Agreements.